Chapter 3. Deploying a RHEL image as an EC2 instance on AWS

 Procedure

-1. Configure the Red Hat Enterprise Linux VM:
+1. Configure the Red Hat Enterprise Linux (RHEL) VM:

-1. To install from the command line (CLI), ensure that you set the default memory, network interfaces, and CPUs as per your requirement for the VM.
+1. To install from the command line (CLI), ensure that you set the default memory, network interfaces, and CPUs according to your requirement for the VM.
 For details, see Creating virtual machines by using the command line

 2. To install from the web console, see Creating virtual machines by using the web console